What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 What is an Interest-Only Mortgage?

 An interest-only mortgage allows one to pay solely the interest on the loan each month.
-This implies your monthly payments do not contribute to the reduction of the loan balance but pay interest by itself.
+This implies your monthly payments do not contribute to the reduction of the loan balance but pay interest alone.

-Instead, the interest is paid persistently until the end of the mortgage term, at which juncture, the full loan amount needs to be repaid in one go.
-It’s a variety of mortgage deal that can substantially minimise your monthly expenses, but it necessitates a firm plan for loan repayment at the end capital repayment mortgage itself.
+Instead, the interest is paid persistently until the end of the mortgage term, at which point, the full loan amount needs to be repaid in one go.
+It’s a variety of mortgage deal that can substantially minimise your monthly expenses, but it necessitates a firm plan for loan repayment at the end.

 With an interest-only mortgage, your home is still exposed to risk if the capital can’t be repaid at the term’s end.